2+2 is…

 In 1956, educational psychologist Benjamin Bloom created a hierarchy that classified higher-level and lower-level thinking.
 The hierarchy was built as a framework to help educators classify their goals for teaching students.

-It’s difficult to think about taking a calculus class without the ability to know basic multiplication tables.
+It’s challenging to think about taking a calculus class without the ability to know basic multiplication tables.
 Even if you did know how to use a calculator to add, divide, and subtract, higher-level math classes would be frustrating and tedious without the knowledge of 2+2.

 Learning in a Short Time Frame